Our Violent Offense Charge Attorney Will Protect Your Rights

 Cody Villalon is a solo practitioner.
 That means he never hands your case off to someone else.
 He gets to know each client personally.
 He cares deeply about his clients and works to build each case with compassion and determination.

-As an attorney who puts you and your interests first, Cody Villalon prides himself on always making time for client communication, and he goes the extra mile to ensure he’s fully prepared to fight for your future in both the courtroom and litigation proceedings.
+As a dedicated defense attorney who puts you and your interests first, Cody Villalon prides himself on always making time for client communication, and he goes the extra mile to ensure he’s fully prepared to fight for your future in both the courtroom and litigation proceedings.

 When it’s time to hire a Richmond violent offense charge lawyer, you need someone with a proven track record of success.
 The longer you wait, the harder it may be to get your charges reduced or dropped entirely.
 Fight back today by calling Cody Villalon at 804.316.0765